 17-VII.D.
-EXCEPTIONS TO THE OCCUPANCY CAP [24 CFR 983,262]
+EXCEPTIONS TO THE OCCUPANCY CAP [24 CFR 983.262]

-The PHA may not pay housing assistance under a PBV HAP contract for more than the greater of twenty-five (25) units or twenty-five percent (25%) of the number of dwelling units in a project unless:
+As of April 17, 2018, the PHA may not pay housing assistance under a PBV HAP contract for more than the greater of twenty-five (25) units or twenty-five percent (25%) of the number of dwelling units in a project unless:

-• The units are exclusively for elderly families
+- The units are exclusively for elderly families - The units are for households eligible for supportive services available to all families receiving PBV assistance in the project

-- The units are for households eligible for supportive services available to all families receiving PBV assistance in the project - The project is located in a census tract with a poverty rate of 20 percent or less, as determined in the most recent American Community Survey Five-Year estimates
+If the project is located in a census tract with a poverty rate of 20 percent or less, as determined in the most recent American Community Survey Five-Year estimates, the project cap is the greater of 25 units or 40 percent (instead of 25 percent) of the units in the project [FR Notice 7/14/17].